 Permanent Migration Pathway: There are permanent residence visas available under a Labour Agreement (LA), being Subclass 186.

-Employment Prospects: Contact usfor assistance with migrant employment solutions.
+Employment Prospects: Contact us for assistance with migrant employment solutions.
 If you match the skills requirements of an Australian employer, we can also help you with visa options.

 LATEST NEWS